“WHAT WAS IT LIKE? THE FUTURE.”

 Shortly after Reyla found her.

 “Wah!”
 She turned her sister over and looked at the wound.

-It had healed, leaving a long scar running across Yaska’s naked body.
+It had healed, leaving a long scar running across Yaska’s body.
 The woman woke up, her head pounding.

 “Reyla… did we kill the thief?”